procf/getting-started/github-guide.md

 ## About Git

 Git is a version management tool, especially useful for collaborating with others on shared code.
-You can use Git locally, on your computer, via the command line (or Terminal, on macOS) to work with files stored remotely on Github.
-By using Git to synch the local and remote copies of your files you automatically keep a record of all the changes you make (making it easy to revert to previous versions), and you can easily share the remote copy with a collaborator.
+You can use Git locally on your computer, via the command line (Terminal on macOS), to work with files stored remotely on Github.
+By using Git to synch the local and remote copies of your files you automatically keep a record of all the changes you make, making it easy to revert to previous versions.
+You can also easily share the remote copy with a collaborator.
 If two or more people are working on the same file (or set of files) in a remote Github repository, Git helps keep track of who makes which changes.
 It also helps you merge changes from multiple contributors into the same final file.

-Many people use Github for open-source software development, but in principle it can be used for any project that needs versions management (whether they are public OR private).
+Many people use Github for open-source software development, but in principle it can be used for any project that needs version management (whether the project is public OR private).
 You can access Github repositories through a variety of means, with or without contributing to them.
 This guide is specifically for setting up Git on the command-line for use contributing to personal or collaborative projects (such as this start-up guide).

 *NOTE: Github has limited storage, and therefore it is NOT a suitable place to store data files.
-You can store your project code or documentation on Github, but you will need to store data separately (on your own computer, on Discovery, etc.)*
+You can store your project code or documentation on Github, but you will need to store large data separately (for PRO-CF, most of your data should be stored on Discovery)*
 <br>
 <br>
 ## Creating a Github account and your first repository

 Before using Git on the command-line you will need a Github account (so you can have a place to host the remote copies of your repositories).
 If you don't already have a Github account you can make one for free on [https://github.com/](https://github.com/).

 Once you have an account, you should [create a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository) on Github using the Github website (note the options during set-up for public vs. private, etc.).
-This repository can be for anything.
-In these instructions we assume it is a repository for a PRoPS project, but it could also be for a personal project or just a test repository.
+This repository can be for anything (a PRO-CF project, a personal project, or just a test repository).

 You will need at least one repository on Github in order to set up Git on the command-line.
 <br>
 <br>
 ## Joining PRO-CF on Github